BKWLD/decoy/README.md

 - `Former::video()`

-	- Creates an video upload field with showing the status of encoding via an external service and playback controls of the video.
+	- Creates a [video upload field](http://yo.bkwld.com/image/1R3V1T2o1R1P) with addtional UI for checking the progress of the encoding and then playing back the video.
-	- To encode with an external service, add a validator of `video:encoding` for the field in the model class.
+	- Review the feature on Encoding from this doc for more information on the setup of the video encoding feature of Decoy.

+			!= Former::video('video')

 - `Former::belongsTo()`